GusMtz787/quad_ibvs_quaternions/README.md

 #### Sending the PWM

 Now that all the steps prior to the normal operation of the ESCs were covered, the PWM needed to control the system can be sent.
-The PWM previously calculated in the prior node transmits the value through a ros topic.
+The PWM previously calculated in the prior node transmits the value through a ROS topic.
 This PWMs are then limited to a certain threshold and they can be finally sent as seen in lines 110 to 121:

 ```Python
 if (enable == 1 and not maxAngle):